Walbran Valley old-growth logging protests: Implementation of Old Growth Strategic Review

-Expected RCMP enforcement
+RCMP enforcement

 Timeline and approach

 As of September 12, 2025, the timing and methods of RCMP enforcement remained unclear.
 Ahead of the court's decision, the RCMP declined to comment on a timeline for enforcing the injunction and did not immediately respond to questions about what enforcement would entail.
 On September 9, while court proceedings were underway in Vancouver, people at Cougar Camp were building a small cabin to offer Bill Jones and other Indigenous Elders visiting the camp more comfort than a tent or vehicle.
 The cabin featured a split red cedar door and a small wood stove.
 O'Connell stated: "We're building this whole thing up and we're here and we're just waiting for the RCMP to come in and destroy everything we created in terms of a community and infrastructure."
+The injunction went unenforced for two and a half months.